THE BUILDING BLOCKS OF EVERY PROGRAM.

 Each program explores questions central to conversations about development.
 Students learn from local activists and use local examples to prompt discussion.
 Students are encouraged to challenge their assumptions and expand their understanding of what it means to be ‘developed.’
 Development Studies Video

-Independent Study Projects (ISPs)
+Independent Study Projects (ISP)

 All students conduct an ISP in which they explore an intellectual question, local tradition, or country-specific craft.
 ISPs allow students to tailor the program to meet their specific interests.
 With topics that range from traditional dance to the impacts of mining, ISPs help develop place-based expertise and ethnographic research skills.
 ISPs Video